 Sometimes, it helps to talk to someone in an environment where you can speak freely.
 At other times, activities like journaling and art can help.

 The point is to reduce your level of stress and deal with the changes in your life so you can move forward in an appropriate manner.

-Don’t hesitate to seek appropriate counseling if you are struggling.
+Don’t hesitate to seek support if you are struggling.
 It really can make a significant difference in your life.

 I’m Selena Soni, LCSW.
-I specialize in helping people just like you work through adjustment disorders.
+I specialize in helping people just like you work through life transitions.

 I’m available for in-person counseling sessions in my Scottsdale counseling center.